Working out VAT – refund or bill?

 Automate your VAT calculations

 You can use online accounting software like Xero to stay on top of VAT.
-It automatically collects sales and purchase information from multiple sources, and does the maths for you.
+It automatically records VAT collected and paid, and does the maths for you.